reiinakano/reiinakano.github.io/draft-solving-probability.md

 While the network is still able to properly count letters (letter counts are not extrapolated and follow the same distribution as the training set), it completely fails to set up the correct equations using the probability product rule, not realizing that it's possible for these equations to have more than 4 factors.

 Perhaps this result is unsurprising, as there was really nothing in the network we designed to explicitly handle this sort of out-of-distribution generalization.
-We could argue, however, that this does not diminish the shown benefits of an external solver.
-An architecture that is able to generalize to OOD samples is still likely to benefit from not needing to evaluate intermediate expressions by itself.
+We argue, however, that this does not diminish the shown benefits of an external solver.
+An architecture explicitly designed to generalize to OOD samples is just as likely to benefit from not needing to evaluate intermediate expressions by itself.

 Let's take a look at a sample of extrapolated questions the network *did* get right.